industrialinternet/ui-RED/README.md

 A simple Web UI framework for the brilliant Node-RED IoT platform

 ui-RED is light weight framework used to build WebUIs/Dashboards for Things & time-series data. ui-RED is built entirely in Node-RED on the server side.
-And on the client standard HTML, CSS, JS & SVG using Jquery and Highcharts for graphs and gauges.It looks to build on the brilliance and ease of integration of the Node-RED platform.
+And on the client standard HTML, CSS, JS & SVG using Jquery and Highcharts for graphs and gauges.It looks to build on the power and ease of integration of the Node-RED platform.

 We’ve attempted to make the framework as simple as possible.
 We hope, allowing inquisitive NRers to develop their own widgets and Web Apps.